freight-trust/documentation/docs/corporate/ccpa.md

 us as soon as possible.

-To request removal of such data, please contact us using the contact information provided below, and include the email address associated with your account and a statement that you reside in California.
+To request removal of such data, please contact us using the contact information provided above, and include the email address associated with your account and a statement that you reside in California.
 We will make sure the data is not publicly displayed on the Services or Apps, but please be aware that the data may not be completely or